afurey0/cf-spreadsheet-utils/README.md

 ## BigSpreadsheet CFC

 This is a CFC wrapper for POI's [SXSSFWorkbook](https://poi.apache.org/apidocs/dev/org/apache/poi/xssf/streaming/SXSSFWorkbook.html) that provides an interface that is somewhat similar to ColdFusion's built-in spreadsheet functions.
 This component is only for *writing* spreadsheets.
 By leveraging SXSSFWorkbook, it can write spreadsheets with far better memory efficiency than you'd get with ColdFusion's normal spreadsheet functions.
-It works by streaming the contents of the spreadsheet to the browser as it is being written, instead of building the entire spreadsheet in memory as ColdFusion normally does.
-This is excellent for generating very large spreadsheets on the fly.
+It works by building the file in a temporary location without keeping the entire file in memory as ColdFusion normally would.
+This is excellent for generating very large spreadsheets.

 If your data comes from a query, you can use this memory efficient spreadsheet generator easily by using the convenience function `streamQueryAsSpreadsheet` found in the Excel CFC.
 This function uses BigSpreadsheet, but it handles all the details of reading the query's columns and rows.